 First, DiAngelo promotes racism.
 This may sound strange given that she sees herself as a champion for helpless black people.
 The truth is that DiAngelo’s redefinition of racism as a power relationship is racist to black people because it provides an excuse for white people to maintain racism by removing direct moral culpability for racial hatred.
 DiAngelo depicts white people as helpless oppressors.
 They are like a child holding a machine gun through no fault of their own and over which they have no control.
-By moving away from a proper definition of racism based on racial hatred to one based purely on power relationship, DiAngelo over generalises the problem of racism.
-She does not just allows white people who are genuinely racist to hide away from personal accountability for their racism, she is discouraging black people from coming forward to seek justice for the rational hatred they have suffered.
+By moving away from a proper definition of racism based on racial hatred to one based purely on power relations, DiAngelo overgeneralises the problem of racism.
+She not only allows white people who are genuinely racist to hide away from personal accountability for their racism, she is discouraging black people from coming forward to seek justice for the relational hatred they have suffered.
 She is robbing them of a genuine moral voice in the public square.

-The other way in which DiAngelo promotes racism by is encouraging black people to be genuinely racist.
+The other way in which DiAngelo promotes racism is by giving black people who are racist intellectual cover to continue their racism.
 In DiAngelo’s intersectional ideology, black people cannot be racist to anyone because they have no power.
 This definition not only creates perverse incentives for black people to go on being racist, it morally excuses them, even in cases when such racism results in loss of human life.
-So we have a bizarre situation in which a black man who kills a white person because of racial hatred is not regarded by DiAngelo a racist because he has no structural power.
+So we have a bizarre situation in which a black man who kills a white person because of racial hatred is not regarded by DiAngelo as a racist because he has no structural power.
 But a white baby in diapers is racist simply because her skin colour gives her structural power.
 What is the moral and intellectual sense in that?
 Sadly, DiAngelo's promotion of black racism, is not only about black people being excused in their racism towards white people, it is also about black people being encouraged to perpetuate ethnic hatred against other types of black people.
 For example, it is well known that many Africans are treated shamefully by black Americans in the USA.
 DiAngelo does not see such racial hatred as a problem.

 DiAngelo's reveals her racism in the solutions she proposes.
 As we come to the final chapter, titled ‘Where do we go from here’, we are expecting bold solutions to the racial problem she identifies.
 But to our surprise, there is little ambition in proposing real change to address racism, irrespective of how we understand racism.
-DiAngelo's concern seems to making white people appear more virtuous by indoctrinate white people into woke politics.
+DiAngelo's concern seems more concern about making white people appear more virtuous by indoctrinating them into woke politics.
 Her advice to white people is to ‘show you can do the work’ to understand your own racism.
 Not to go out and change things.
 Not to think about the real social and political problems facing black people.
 But rather to self-flagellate about one’s own prejudices.
 Her thesis is essentially a self-help manual which encourages white people to ignore real racism rather than do anything about it.

 Secondly, it promotes division rather than unity.
 Her solution to tackling racism is to elevate our identities.
 She thinks each of us need to recognise more of our races.
 This is of course bizarre because earlier on she argues that race is a social construct.
 So you would have thought that her starting point is to get people to see each other as human beings first and foremost.
 Instead she proposes that white people must see the other person as different from them and recognise their experience is different.
 This elevation of identity only deepens human division.
 This should not surprise us because her approach to racism is rooted in intersectionality, as she plainly declares, “my analysis must be intersectional (a recognition that my other social identities - class, gender, ability - inform how I was socialised into the racial system)”.